- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

-Pros: The main advantage of the Bunn MyCafe is the fact it offers multiple brewing options, including older-style K-Cups, ground coffee and tea.
+Pros: The main advantage of the Bunn MyCafe is the fact it offers multiple brewing options, including older-style K-Cups, ground coffee, and tea.
 It also dispenses plain hot water.
 Once you get familiar with all the separate drawers, brewing is quite straightforward.
 The brewer is capable of producing good quality coffee and tea.
 At around $200, the brewing represents good value for money, especially if you plan to make full use of its versatility.

-Cons: There are few bells and whistles on the Bunn MyCafe, which some users may miss.
+Cons: There are a few bells and whistles on the Bunn MyCafe, which some users may miss.
 These include not being able to set a start time and a lack of an automatic on/off feature.
 There is no external water tank, so you need to add water each time you brew.
 Users switching from a Keurig brewer may find it takes a while to get used to the Bunn.
-While largely positive, some third party reviews have noted a plastic taste to the coffee and water leaking out during brewing.
+While largely positive, some third-party reviews have noted a plastic taste to the coffee and water leaking out during brewing.

 In a sentence?
 If you like variety, the Bunn MyCafe is an option worthy of consideration, as it offers the convenience of brewing older-style K-Cups, ground coffee, tea pods, tea bags, and loose tea for an investment of less than $200 – however, there have been some worrying third-party reports that might make potential purchasers think twice.

 The Bunn MyCafe has clearly been designed to be a multi-functional brewer that pleases all of the people all of the time.
 With its array of brewing options, this is certainly a versatile coffee maker that could be a viable alternative or replacement for your Keurig brewer, drip coffee maker, and even your kettle (given its tea and hot water capabilities).